 “When I admire the wonders of a sunset or the beauty of the moon, my soul expands in the worship of the creator,” ruminated Mahatma Gandhi, political activist and former civil rights leader of the nonviolent resistance in India.
 There are many facets to religion and spirituality; histories, cultures, beliefs, and religious texts, and much more create a fascinating tapestry to study and learn more about.
 Religious studies is a varied and diverse field of study, which can also lead to many different career paths.
 If you marvel at the sunset or beauty of the moon, like Gandhi, and want to delve deeper into the mysteries of religion, then perhaps pursuing academic studies in religion the path you should be on.

 Religious studies, also known as the study of religion, is a field of study that is devoted to examining the beliefs, institutions, and customs of world religions.
 Comparing and contrasting the different tenets of each, to more fully understand the historical context and rich nuances of an individual religion, is an example of what you’ll do as a student of religious studies.
 Graduates of religious studies programs go on to find fulfilling careers practicing their particular religion, or conducting research, furthering the field of study, or even consulting.
-Here are six top reasons why you should consider pursuing a degree in religious studies.
+Here are six top reasons why you should consider getting a master`s degree in religious studies.

 1. Religious studies is an interdisciplinary field